 Do not just display your work.
 Be sure to make your website a little more personal.
 Consider adding an “About Me” section.
 You want employers to see who you are.
 Add a brief biography about yourself and include a picture.
-This is your chance to highlight what your degree is, what inspired you to become a teacher, what your ambitions are, and more.
+This is your chance to highlight your degree, what inspired you to become a teacher, your ambitions, and more.
 Don’t make this section a life story, though.
-Focus on what you feel important in a paragraph or two.
+Focus on what you feel is essential in a paragraph or two.

 3. Insert Your Work

-PDF files, pictures, videos, websites…if you have it, put it in!
-Wix offers an add on in which you can insert PDF files directly into the website.
-This looks more professional than copying and pasting 10 pages of text.
-My advice is any word documents you have, convert them to PDF files.
-After a lot of trial and error, I found this is the best way to insert research projects, lesson plans, and reports.
-Wix also offers various ways to arrange pictures, videos, and embed other websites you might have created!
+PDF files, pictures, videos, websites…if you have them, put them in!
+Wix offers an add-on where you can insert PDF files directly into the website.
+This looks more professional than copying and pasting ten pages of text.
+I advise converting any word documents you have into PDF files.
+After much trial and error, I found this is the best way to insert research projects, lesson plans, and reports.
+Wix also offers various ways to arrange pictures and videos and embed other websites you might have created!

 4. Section Off Your Work

-This may seem like common sense, but organizing your work into categories will make a world of difference.
+This may seem common sense, but organizing your work into categories will make a difference.
 In my case, I had projects for my math courses and education courses.
 Instead of putting everything under one section titled “Projects,” I created three tabs.
-The first tab is the “Projects,” which outlines both math projects and education projects.
+The first tab is the “Projects,” which outlines math and education projects.
 Attached to this, I created two subtabs, “Mathematics and Statistics Projects” and “Education Projects.”
 These two sections are where I showcase my work that aligns with either category.
-Wix does not allow you to add subtabs to subtabs, however, you can easily section work by adding in some titles and lines.
-This allows employers to easily find what they are looking for.
+Wix does not allow you to add subtabs to subtabs.
+However, you can easily section work by adding some titles and lines.
+This allows employers to find what they are looking for easily.
 Here is an example from my portfolio.
-This is exactly what I have outlined above.
+This is precisely what I have outlined above.

 5. Link to Other Parts of Your Website

-I hope that this makes creating a portfolio that helps you stand out less daunting!
-While it may seem like a challenge, do not be afraid to explore this option.
+I hope this makes creating a portfolio that helps you stand out less daunting!
+While it may seem challenging, do not be afraid to explore this option.
 If you want to view mine as an example, please feel free!
-Just note, that this is a work in progress.
-I am going to be adding to this throughout student teaching and even after.
+Just note that this is a work in progress.
+I will be adding to this throughout student teaching and even after.
 As educators, we are never done learning and professionally developing.
 That being said, will your portfolio ever really be finished?!
 Doing this now is just a great foundation to add to!

 Professional Instagram: msduranko_math